kenny-io/fidbak/README.md

   - Your unique site identifier.
 Create it via the dashboard or POST `/v1/sites`.

 ### Common
-- **apiBaseUrl** (string)
-  - Fidbak API base URL.
-Typically omit for production.
-If testing against another origin, set it explicitly.
+The widget auto-configures its API base URL; you don’t need to set `apiBaseUrl`.

 - **theme** (`'light' | 'dark' | 'auto'`, default `'auto'`)
   - Controls the widget theme. `'auto'` uses the user’s `prefers-color-scheme`.